COVID-Report/wirvsvirus-testergebnis-ui/README.md

 # Testergebnis UI

-This project was started in relation to the hackaton of the german goverment [WirVsVirus](https://wirvsvirushackathon.org/).
+This project was started in relation to the hackathon of the german goverment [WirVsVirus](https://wirvsvirushackathon.org/).

 ## Development server